NeCTAR-RC/nectar-training/package10/sections/openstackClients.markdown

 * **Windows**:
     1. Install Python 2.7 or later (*Note*: Python 3 is not supported yet!) if you don't have it yet.
 You can download it on the official [Python Website](https://www.python.org/downloads/windows/).
 You may keep the default options in the installation wizard --- the following instructions assume that you keep the default installation path *C:\Python27*.
 It is recommended that you install **Python 2.7.10 or later** which includes the *pip* tool which you will need.
-    2. Install *setuptools*: follow the documentation provided on the [setuptools website][SetupToolsWebsite] (the easiest is to download the [ez_setup.py](https://bootstrap.pypa.io/ez_setup.py) file an run it).
+    2. Install *setuptools*: follow the documentation provided on the [setuptools website][SetupToolsWebsite] (the easiest is to download the [ez_setup.py](https://bootstrap.pypa.io/ez_setup.py) file and run it).
     3. Open a Windows Command line terminal (in the "Search" field, type *cmd* --- on older Windows, you may find the search field when clicking on *Start*).
     4. Make sure you have included the package **pyOpenSSL (version 0.13 or higher)** in your installation:
         ```pip install pyOpenSSL```
     5. Ensure that the *C:\Python27\Scripts* directory is defined in the PATH environment variable.
-To do this only for the currently open terminal:
+To do this for the currently open terminal run the following command:
         ```set PATH=%PATH%;C:\Python27\Scripts```
         {% BgBox info %} To *permanently* change an environment variable: On various Windows versions, this can be done in the **Advanced System Settings** (usually you can find it in *Control Panel* > *System* or similar), where you should find a button **Environment Variables**.
 Scroll through the *System variables* and find *PATH* (it's not case senstitive, so it may be *Path*).
 Select it and click on *"Edit..."*.
 At the end of the long text in the *Variable value* field, add the text *";C:Python27\Scripts"* (without the quotation marks).
 Close all windows with [OK].
 {% endBgBox %}